ichuan/bower-aui/README.md

 Versioning
 ===========

-Here is AUI version to bower version map:
+Since AUI not obey the [semver](http://semver.org/) versioning, here is AUI version to bower version map:

 * `5.0.1`    => `5.0.100`
 * `5.1`      => `5.1.0`